toivonen1979/P1/README.md

  # Questions
  ## Security concerns
  A DNS query is involved in virtually any Internet activity.
  The content of the queries is sent in clear text.
-It's easily possible for a passive third person to see the content of  the DNS lookups.
+It's easy for a third person to see the content of  the DNS lookups.
 That information can reveal which sites we visit , to which domain we send emails and other metadata.
 Any solution to avoid revealing that information while on transit has to be completed with a list of providers with sounds privacy policies that prevent them from